SarahMATU/ReTrackYourself/README.md

 **Timer** - This feature allows you to set a countdown timer to reference when studying.
 When the timer runs out you have completed your study session.

 **Reminder** - This feature will calculate how long you are studying for and set intervals to tell you to get up and take a quick break from your screen.
-It is good to get up and streach during this time.
+It is good to get up and stretch during this time.

 **To-Do** - This feature allows you to set clear goals to work on, and once they are complete you can check them off.